Meet Our Team

 Dr. Allyson Mayo

-Teri DeLaMontanya, BSN, RN, CEN is a certified emergency nurse and nurse leader who has a passion for helping people improve their lives.
-She served 26 years in healthcare with an emphasis in emergency/crisis management, Lean process improvement, facilitation of teams, and 1:1 coaching/mentoring.
+Teri DeLaMontanya, BSN, RN, CEN, NE-BC is the co-founder of Behavioral Fitness.
+She is a certified emergency nurse and nurse leader who has a deep passion for helping people.
+She served over 2 ½ decades in healthcare with an emphasis in emergency/crisis management, Lean process improvement, facilitation of teams, and individual coaching and mentoring.
 Teri also served as a Transformation Leader in healthcare, helping to support and facilitate change across the healthcare organization.
 She has earned a reputation for compassionate leadership and was recognized with the Beverly Jones Compassionate Leadership Award at John Muir Health, Walnut Creek in 2012, 2016, and 2018.
-Inspired by her own coaching experiences and a desire to expand upon the methods in which she helps others.
-Teri earned a coaching certificate from UC Davis: Coaching for Life and Work in 2019.
 She is an avid outdoor enthusiast and loves hiking, bicycling and being in nature as a way of grounding and connecting to herself and others.

-Teri brings her compassion and ability to create a safe, non-judgmental space to the coaching relationship.
-She meets her clients where they are in their lives, helping them to identify gaps that may be preventing them from reaching their goals and living life with a greater sense of purpose, peace, joy and gratitude.
-She understands that life can be overwhelming and helps her clients achieve a better sense of balance.
-Teri offers 1:1 or group coaching sessions by phone or Zoom and also features “walk and talk” coaching sessions for local East Bay residents- combining the benefits of nature and the outdoors with a coaching experience.
+Teri brings her education, lived experiences, compassion and ability to create a safe, non-judgmental space to every engagement.
+She understands that life can be overwhelming and exhausting sometimes and leave you feeling like you have nothing left to give.
+She meets her clients where they are in their lives, helping them to identify gaps that may be preventing them from reaching their goals and living life with a greater sense of purpose, meaning, joy and appreciation.
+Teri offers individual or group sessions by phone or video, and also features “walk and talk” sessions for SF/Bay Area residents- combining the benefits of nature and the outdoors with a Behavioral Fitness experience.

 Kathryn Howe is the Director of Healthcare Digital Transformation, Americas Sales, at Cisco where she helps healthcare organizations develop and execute their vision for digital transformation.
 She has over 20 years of experience in both the healthcare industry and technology shaped by a personal interest in behavioral health and a formative experience working with the founder of the Haight Ashbury Free Clinic.
 Her industry-leading model for digital transformation has helped hundreds of companies apply technology to improve performance in operations, merchandising, logistics, and clinical and staff communications, as well as patient and customer experience.
 Kathryn has helped executives in the retail, hospitality, and healthcare industries navigate successful digital transformations, combating disruptive market forces and creating next-generation digital companies that are winning and growing.